openhab/openhab-addons/bundles/org.openhab.binding.x/README.md

 # X Binding

-The X (formerly known as Twitter) binding allows your home to Tweet 280 characters at a time.
-It also supports direct messages and tweeting with media.
+The X (formerly known as Twitter) binding allows your home to post 280 characters at a time.
+It also supports direct messages and posting with media.

 ## Supported Things